Alan and Betty Ruben

 After college, she began working for the Washington D.C.
 Health department.
-She also worked on the staff of President John F. Kennedy where she helped develop the first national program to aid in the treatment and training of the mentally retarded.
+She also worked on the staff of President John F. Kennedy, where she helped develop the first national program to aid in the treatment and training of the developmentally disabled.

 After moving, Betty became involved in the Women’s Movement as a volunteer.
 She served as counsel for the American Association of Women University Professors.
 She then served for six years as a referee in the Probate Division of the County Court of Common Pleas.
 Her work in the court was primarily with commitment hearings for the mentally ill and retarded.

-She was then elected juvenile judge in 1981 where she could pursue her interest in improving the condition of children that began while she was working in the poverty-stricken areas of Washington D.C.
+She became a juvenile judge in 1981, where she could pursue her interest in improving the condition of children that began while she was working in the poverty-stricken areas of Washington, D.C.